-Tests will be administered electronically unless otherwise noted.
+Tests will be administered electronically unless otherwise noted at the discretion of the instructor.
 Tests are given on the date published on the course calendar.
 Students may not take a test prior to the scheduled date and time.
 Students are advised to arrive 15 minutes prior to the published start time of the test but will not be allowed to enter the test room until 5 minutes prior to the published start time.
 The door will be locked just prior to giving exam instructions.
 Any student arriving after the door has been locked will be required to take the makeup exam, if eligible.